Migrants in ‘Remain in Mexico’ bemoan confusing process

 Advocates say that MPP subjects migrants to a policy as hazardous to their lives as the reasons that prompted them to flee to the United States for protection.
 They say the revised version of the program is as flawed as it was under the Trump administration, when the New York-based nonprofit Human Rights First tracked more than 1,500 “violent attacks” against migrants.

-“The Biden administration’s revamped “Remain in Mexico’ is already presenting security and due process concerns we saw under the Trump administration,” said Julia Neusner, who interviewed 16 MPP enrollees for Human Rights First.
+“The Biden administration’s revamped ‘Remain in Mexico’ is already presenting security and due process concerns we saw under the Trump administration,” said Julia Neusner, who interviewed 16 MPP enrollees for Human Rights First.
 “I anticipate this process will deny people their due process rights and accessing counsel.
 This policy is inherently dangerous and I expect it to cause tremendous suffering as the rollout expands.”

 The enrollees interviewed by The Post were Nicaraguans who had participated in political protests against the ruling party, making them targets for a president who labeled them “terrorists,” according to news reports.
 A Venezuelan interviewed left his country a year ago, fleeing the socialist government.